ToluAdekore/network-packet-analysis-lab/README.md

-# 🧠 Network Packet Analysis Lab — Wireshark + My Brain
+# 🧠 Network Packet Analysis Lab — Wireshark

 This lab explores how to identify suspicious, malicious, or misconfigured behavior in packet captures using only **Wireshark** and **my brain**.
 Below are all the types of scenarios I look for and break down in this lab.